bpierre/loot-rarity/README.md

 It accepts any of the following:

 - SVG source of a Loot image.
+- An array of Loot items.
+- Data URI representing a Loot image.
-- Data URI representing a Loot image (e.g. as returned by the `tokenURI()` method of the Loot contract).
+- Data URI representing a Loot metadata (as returned by the `tokenURI()` method of the Loot contract).
 - HTTP URL pointing to a Loot image.
-- Array of items.

 - The `displayLevels` option allows to add levels to the items list.
 - The `colorFn` option allows to override the color of a particular item.